How to create custom TinyMCE configurations May 21, 2011 / Updated: Nov 10, 2013

 - Make any further edits you wish to make within the config file.

-- If you want to use your own CSS file for the editor add a new line after the last theme_advanced_**** item and enter
+- If you want to use your own CSS file for the editor replace an existing content_css parameter or add a new one as the last entry on your config file:

 - Create your own content.css file in your theme folder or copy one of the tiny_mce theme css files located in